Canon 1D X Mark II vs Panasonic S1

 It is notable that the S1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX Mark II does not offer wifi capability.
+In contrast, the 1DX Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The S1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Panasonic S1 Manual.
+Further information on the features and operation of the 1DX Mark II and S1 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Panasonic S1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Panasonic S1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.